xiaolai/regular-investing-in-box/docs/en/README.md

 > 11,040 ÷ (365 x 24) = 1.26

 You see?
 I've been so hard on myself, and all for what?
 All for merely *14%* more time than other people who work very hard but still take holidays.
 And what about the decision I made 10 years ago to cut my own hair?
 How much time have I saved with that?
-If you cut your hair once a month, and it takes 1.5 hours, so that's 18 hours per year.
+If you cut your hair once a month, and it takes 1.5 hours, that's 18 hours per year.
 Over ten years, that's 180 hours.
 You see?
 I took such good care of my time and was so hard on myself, but I only saved 7.5 days!
 All that effort, and I only end up with *0.228%* more time than everybody else!

-[Frank H. Knight](https://www.nytimes.com/2019/10/17/sports/basketball/nba-china-adam-silver.html), one of the most influential economists of the 20th century, has a famous postulation:
+[Frank H. Knight](https://en.wikipedia.org/wiki/Frank_Knight), one of the most influential economists of the 20th century, has a [famous postulation](https://books.google.de/books?id=J76dBHOB0yUC&pg=PA48&lpg=PA48&dq=Ownership+of+personal+or+material+productive+capacity&source=bl&ots=FWMMVl-FhM&sig=ACfU3U2d1JxOO9DWYcnkTnzkPx3nMjMnfQ&hl=en&sa=X&ved=2ahUKEwiys6vF7prmAhWRwAIHHXp5ApEQ6AEwAHoECAcQAQ#v=onepage&q=Ownership%20of%20personal%20or%20material%20productive%20capacity&f=false):

->Ownership of personal or material productive capacity is based upon a complex mixture of inheritance, luck and effort, probably in that order of relative importance.
+>Ownership of personal or material productive capacity is based upon a complex mixture of inheritance, luck, and effort, probably in that order of relative importance.

 Of course, this doesn't mean that effort isn't important.
 Some measure of success can be achieved through effort, but huge success depends on luck, and we all know that we can't control luck (or inheritance!).
 The problem, as we have seen, is that we have a limited amount of time that we can sell, so effort is of the least relative importance.

 However, it's different if we use money to make money. **The core of investing is using money to make money, and money doesn't rest –- as long as you make the right investment, it works for you 24 hours a day, 365 days a year.** How can your sweat and tears compete with that?

 The reason we admire Warren Buffett so much is due to the following fact:

 >Warren Buffett was born in 1930 and bought his first stock when he was 11.
 It's now 2019, so he has been investing for 78 years!
 >